akosnikhazy/akosnikhazy/README.md

 Here I share code I worked on for whatever reason.
 Snippets from hobby projects and work.
 I do not maintain these; feel free to build on them, make them better.
 I really just put them here so they are out of my system.

-If you have any questions about my stuff, need help using them, feel free to contact me at nikhazy.akos at gmail.
+If you have any questions about my stuff, need help using them, feel free to contact me at nikhazyakos at tutanota dot com.
 I tend to answer emails in a day or so.

 <!--